aeolianine/octave-networks-toolbox/README.md

 ## Documentation

-Documentation is available in the Functions Manual (https://github.com/aeolianine/octave-networks-toolbox/blob/master/functions_manual.pdf).
+Documentation is available in the [Functions Manual](https://github.com/aeolianine/octave-networks-toolbox/blob/master/functions_manual.pdf).
 The manual contains general background information, function headers, code examples, and references.
 For some functions, additional background, definitions or derivations are included.

 ## Citation

-If you want to cite this code, you can use DOI: 10.5281/zenodo.22398 (http://dx.doi.org/10.5281/zenodo.22398).
-This citation refers to the second release, as of August 2 2015.
+If you want to cite this code, you can use DOI: [10.5281/zenodo.22398](http://dx.doi.org/10.5281/zenodo.22398).
+This citation refers to the second release, from August 2 2015.

 ## License/Copyright